 This post may contain affiliate links.
 Please read our disclosure policy.

 Do you want to make the perfect homemade pumpkin spice latte?
 This recipe is so easy and tastes just like the ones from Starbucks.
-It’s made in the slow cooker, which means you can make a large batch for a party.
+It’s made in the slow cooker, which means you can make a large batch for a crowd.

-Recipe Ingredients
+Key Ingredients

 - Whipped cream for serving – canned or homemade whipped cream.

-Place the extra homemade pumpkin spice latte in the refrigerator.
+Storing: Place the extra homemade pumpkin spice latte in the refrigerator.
 It will last for about five days in the fridge.

-You can use brown sugar, honey, maple syrup, or a sugar substitute.
+Sweetener Swap: You can use brown sugar, honey, maple syrup, or a sugar substitute.
 Add a little at a time and taste to your liking.

-Slow Cooker Pumpkin Spice Lattes
+Homemade Pumpkin Spice Lattes Recipe

 How to Video